|REEL FACE:||REAL FACE:|

 One evening when Saroo was 5 years old, he and his brother Guddu headed to the local railway station to search for loose change in the train compartments and on the floorboards.
 They got on a train to Burhanpur, which was about two hours away.
 After getting off at the station there, Saroo felt tired so his brother told him to rest on a bench, promising to return soon, but it was the last time he would see his brother.

 When Saroo woke up at the station he did not see his brother.
 He panicked and jumped on the nearest train, figuring Guddu must be on board.
 "He was nowhere to be seen," Saroo told 60 Minutes.
 "I was really hoping that he was on the train, but he wasn't."
 Saroo did not know where the train was going.
 He fell into a fitful sleep.
 When he woke he didn't recognize anything outside the train window and he was completely alone.
 "I just cried and cried and called out to my brother, but he was never there.
 It was very daunting and scary."
 The train traveled more than 1,600 kilometers (994 miles), ending up in Calcutta (renamed Kolkata in 2001 to mirror its Bengali spelling) where he disembarked.

 The Lion movie true story reveals that a 5-year-old Saroo survived by himself on the streets of Calcutta for three weeks, until he was taken to a police station and eventually placed into a local orphanage.
+The movie lengthens his time on the streets to two months.
 Not only was he alone, everyone spoke Bengali rather than his native Hindi dialect. -SarooBrierley.com